Edmund-Wong-01/BR-AutoGrind/README.md

 This project automates British Railway, a Roblox train simulation game.
 ## Features

-- Finds the most optimal route (points per minute)
+- Finds the most optimal route. (points per minute)
-- Sticks to speed limit
+- Sticks to speed limit.
-- Acknowledge AWS Warnings
+- Acknowledge AWS Warnings.
-- Open and close doors
+- Open and close doors.
 - Can move forward if train is not fully in station.
-- Utilizes analog brake and throttle
+- Utilizes analog brake and throttle.

 ## Caveats
-- It does NOT have guard capabilities
+- It does NOT have guard capabilities.
 - It does NOT obey danger aspects.
 Therefore it only works on **PRIVATE SERVERS**
 - It does NOT stop at car markers, however it  will nudge forward if the train's not fully in the platform.
+- It does NOT know what to do when Roblox crashes.

 ## To-do
 - Stop at markers